Mind at Large: Concept

 The Doors of Perception beyond its philosophical speculation was a seminal psychedelic work detailing a diary of Huxley's experiences during the day when Osmond visited him in Los Angeles during May 1953 to administer 0.4 g of mescaline.
 Huxley did not experience what he had hoped for or expected.
-He puts this down to his aphasia - an inability to visualize.
+He puts this down to his aphantasia - an inability to visualize.
 Of his 'eyes-open' experience, he describes perspective shifts, altered perceptual intensity and changes to his perceived subjectivity.
 He ascribes more powerful effects indicative of his impression of 'Mind at Large' to 'others' rather than to his own experience in the following passage that repeats his misquotation of Broad's paper: As Mind at Large seeps past the no longer watertight valve, all kinds of biologically useless things start to happen.
 In some cases, there may be extra-sensory perceptions.
 Other persons discover a world of visionary beauty.
 To others again is revealed the glory, the infinite value and meaningfulness of naked existence, of the given, unconceptualized event.
 In the final stage of egolessness there is an ‘obscure knowledge’ that All is in all – that All is actually each.
 This is as near, I take it, as a finite mind can ever come to ‘perceiving everything that is happening everywhere in the universe'.